microsoft/live-share/docs/use/vs.md

 ![VS Debug button](../media/vs-debug-button.png)

-Once the debugger attaches on the host's side, all guests are also automatically attached.
+Once the debugger attaches on the host's side, all guests are also automatically attached as well.
 While there is one debugging "session" running on the host's machine, all participants are connected to it and have their own view.

 > **Tip:** If you want to change when and how co-debugging happens, you can change the default behaviors via settings in **Tools > Options > Live Share**.